Two people shaking hands

 How to Prepare for the Columbia Business School Interview

 Columbia’s interview process is long, and it may seem like you won’t have enough time to prepare for it adequately.
-However, by breaking the interview down into manageable sections and beginning to prepare as early as possible, the process will become more manageable.
+However, the process will become more manageable by breaking the interview down into manageable sections and beginning to prepare as early as possible.

 First, you’ll want to take the categories of questions detailed in the previous section and write out possible questions as a list under each category.
 You may wish to use some of these categories and corresponding sample questions below when preparing.